PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Note: The above questions are frequently asked Project Manager Interview Questions.
 With that, let’s move ahead.

-11. How will prioritize tasks in your project?
+11. How will you prioritize tasks in your project?

 Prioritizing tasks in a project is very important and especially if it is an extensive one.
-It helps in ensuring successful and timely completion of your project.
+It helps ensure the successful and timely completion of your project.
 In order to prioritize the tasks you should follow the below pointers:

 2. Distinguish between urgent and important